madeofpendletonwool/Pinepods-Docs/docs/tutorial-extras/reverse-proxy.md

 ```

 ### Pinepods Search API
-There's no absolute need to put the [Search API container](https://www.pinepods.online/docs/API/search_api) behind a reverse proxy as it can be run locally for access only to your own Pinepods instance, however if you wish to make the API availeble on WAN then the below labels will run an instance on `https://pinepods-seach-api.server.tld`
+There's no absolute need to put the [Search API container](https://www.pinepods.online/docs/API/search_api) behind a reverse proxy unless you intend to use the Pinepods client externally, as it can be run locally for access only to your own Pinepods instance, however if you wish to make the API availeble on WAN then the below labels will run an instance on `https://pinepods-seach-api.server.tld`
 ```yaml
         labels:
             # Pinepods Search API